Benchmarking Deep Learning and Vision Foundation Models for Atypical vs. Normal Mitosis Classification with Cross-Dataset Evaluation: Datasets

 \subsection{AMi-Br}

 The first dataset, AMi-Br~\citep{bertram2025histologic} consists of a total of 3,720 \acp{MF} from human breast cancer, of which 1,999 \acp{MF} are from the TUPAC16~\citep{veta2019predicting} alternative label set \citep{bertram2020pathologist} and 1,721 \acp{MF} are from the MIDOG21 training dataset~\citep{aubreville2023mitosis}.
-The \acp{MF} were classified into one of two classes --- atypical or normal --- by three expert pathologists.
+The \acp{MF} were graded into one of two classes --- atypical or normal --- by three expert pathologists, two of whom were board-certified.
 According to the result of the majority vote between the three experts, 832 \acp{MF} were found to be atypical, while the remaining 2,888 were classified as normal \acp{MF}.
-We found total agreement per object by all three experts in 2908 (78.17\%) of the cases.
+We found total agreement per object by all three experts in 2908 (78.2\%) of the cases.